+The walls of the canyon consist of vertical cliffs up to 400 meters high.
+Inside there is a forest of oaks and maples, while its last part has plane trees.
+Inside the gorge of Psoraris there is an unknown cavern that is called Xepatomeni by the locals and is associated with the local history and legends of the area.
 The folds of the limestone are among the most impressive in Crete, while in its middle part they are purple.
 Despite being such a spectacular place, it remains completely unknown to all.
 The main reason is that it remains well hidden and away from the tourist routes.
 Crossing the gorge is only possible with canyoning equipment for six rappels, not very difficult, and then follows some walking on smooth riverbed.
 We overall need four hours to cross Psoraris at any time of the year.